Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 Device Support
 ==============

-The fft_window supports AIE and AIE-ML devices with the following exception(s):
+The fft_window supports AIE, AIE-ML and AIE-MLv2 devices with the following exception(s):

 - ``TT_DATA`` supports cfloat on AIE, but not on AIE-ML.
 - ``TT_COEFF`` supports float on AIE, but not on AIE-ML.
-- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
+- Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============